soumendra/awesome-product-management/Rose_Yao_on_Product_Management_(Declassified).md

     * Outsourcing surveys later on is sometimes alright
 9. How do you do product roadmap? [~68:15m]
     * Rose Yao does product roadmaps for 3 to 6 months (detailed)
-        - they can be specific
+        - they should be specific
-        - one be accountable
+        - it helps one be accountable
     * Product visions make sense at year-long stage (high level statements)
 10. What 3 apps/tools can you not live without as a PM? [~70:10m]
     * Sketch for wireframing